Working with content¶

 This module has two different modes: “Columns” and “Languages”.
 See Working with languages for more information about the “Languages” mode.

 For now we want to be in “Columns” mode.
-If that is not the case when you move to the Page module, please use the menu in the docheader to switch mode.
+Use the menu in the docheader to switch modes.

-The screenshot below shows how the home page of the Introduction Package looks like in the TYPO3 CMS backend.
-Content is distributed among various content areas (“Border”, “Middle: Left”, “Middle: Center”, etc.) which are called columns .
+The screenshot below shows how the home page of the Introduction Package looks in the TYPO3 backend.
+Content is distributed across various content areas on the page - these are called columns.
+For example, “Border”, “Middle: Left”, “Middle: Center”, etc.

 Many icons are greyed out to make the interface look less cluttered.
-Some icons don’t appear at all until your hover over specific areas.
+Some icons don’t display at all until your hover over specific areas.

-- This icon only appears when you hover over the column title.
-It is used to edit all content elements of that column.
+- Use this icon to edit all the content elements of a column.

-- Adds a new content element to this column at precisely that position.
+- Add a new content element to the column at this specific position.

 Click in the grey bar at the top of a content element to start dragging it.
-The Page module will then show you where you can drop it.
+Highlighted areas will then show you where you can drop it.

-Moving a content element from one page to another is more convoluted, as you have to use the List module to perform a cut and paste operation.
-Please refer to the Getting Started Tutorial for usage of the List module.
+You can move a content element from one page to another in the Web > List module using cut and paste.
+Refer to the Getting Started Tutorial for information about using the clipboard in the the List module.